catman626/catbox/readme.md

 # catbin
 ## dream
-1. to build a customized man page for quick reference.
+1. to build a customized man page for quick reference (very quick, quicker than gpt).
 2. only collects those often used, always forgetten commands and APIs.
 ## directory structurebin/
 - `script/` : python scripts, shell scripts, ...